cannatag/ldap3/docs/manual/source/extended.rst

 The **Extended** operation allows a client to request an operation that may not be defined in the current RFCs but is available on the server.

-To perform a Compare operation you must specify the *name* of the extended operation (defined with an OID) and the value to be sent.
+To perform an Extended operation you must specify the *name* of the extended operation (defined with an OID) and the value to be sent.

 In the ldap3 library the signature for the Extended operation is::